-Georgia native Benjamin Boskoff, Tenor, is a graduate from The University of Colorado Boulder (DMA), The University of Michigan School of Music(MM) and University of Georgia Hugh Hodgson School of Music(BM).
 An active vocal artist, Mr. Boskoff is actively engaged in productions, recitals, and chamber concerts in the United States and abroad, most recently in the Czech Republic.
-Mr. Boskoff specializes in the Bel Canto repertoire, the music of Benjamin Britten, and chamber music in both concert and recital settings.
-Highlights include: Peter Quint in Turn of the Screw with Red River Lyric Opera, Tamino in Die Zaubeflöte with Lawrence Opera Theatre, Count Almaviva in The Barber of Seville with Light Opera of New Jersey, Don Ottavio in Don Giovanni and Prince Ramiro in La Cenerentola with Opera MODO, and Count Ory in Le Comte Ory with Lawrence University as a guest artist.
+Mr. Boskoff specializes in the Bel Canto repertoire, the music of Benjamin Britten, Czech national repertoire and chamber music in both concert and recital settings.
+Professional Highlights include: Peter Quint in Turn of the Screw with Red River Lyric Opera, Tamino in Die Zaubeflöte with Lawrence Opera Theatre, Count Almaviva in Il Barbiere di Siviglia with Light Opera of New Jersey, Penn Square Music Festival, and Opera Bend, Albert Herring in Albert Herring, Don Ottavio in Don Giovanni and Prince Ramiro in La Cenerentola with Opera MODO, Count Ory in Le Comte Ory with Lawrence University as a guest artist, Don Basilio in La Nozze di Figaro with Opera in the Heights and Opera Fort Collins, Rinuccio in Gianni Schicchi with Boulder Opera, and Ernesto in Don Pasquale with Opera Project Columbus and Opera Fort Collins.
 In the summer of 2019, Mr. Boskoff was a resident artist with Opera North and covered Macduff and Malcolm in their production of Verdi’s Macbeth.
 He returned later that year as one of the cast members of their production of “All is Calm.”
-Following that summer, he continued work with several companies in the U.S during the COVID lockdowns and in 2022, Mr. Boskoff made his professional debut in Ohio with Opera Project Columbus singing Ernesto for their production of Don Pasquale and in Pennsylvania with Penn Square Music Festival singing Conte Almaviva for their production of Il barbiere di Siviglia.
-Upcoming productions include: A world premier opera with Opera on Tap Colorado, the chamber music version of Schubert’s Winterreise in Nantucket, Dove’s Pinocchio in Boulder, Il Trittico in Boulder, and several recitals around the U.S.
+He has recently been seen in a world premier opera with Opera on Tap Colorado, the chamber music version of Schubert’s Winterreise in Nantucket with Rossini Club Nantucket, Dove’s Pinocchio and Il Trittico with Boulder Opera, as Ernesto with Opera Fort Collins in their Don Pasquale and as Almaviva with Opera Bend in their 2025 production of Il Barbiere di Siviglia.
+Mr. Boskoff’s future engagements include: La Clemenza di Tito (as Tito) with Opera Reading Project and again in Nantucket with Rossini Club Nantucket’s 2025 festival season in several recitals.

 In Recital